 Key differences

-- GPT-5 nano is the fastest option, optimized for real-time or large-scale applications where response time is critical.
+- GPT-5 Nano is the fastest option and is effective for real-time or large-scale workloads.

-- GPT-5 mini sits in the mid-range, offering a balance between cost and capability.
-It is often chosen when users want efficiency without sacrificing too much reasoning performance.
+- GPT-5 Mini sits in the mid-range, offering a balance between capability and cost.

 What are LLM parameters?